Zabriskie House (Ho-Ho-Kus, New Jersey)

-The Zabriskie House, also known as the Hohokus Inn, is located in Ho-Ho-Kus, Bergen County, New Jersey, United States.
+The Zabriskie House, also known as the Hohokus Inn, is located in Ho-Ho-Kus, Bergen County, in the U.S. state of New Jersey.
 The house was added to the National Register of Historic Places on January 10, 1983.

 History

 The home was built in 1796 by Andrew Zabriskie as a home for his son John Zabriskie.
 The home was later used as a parsonage.
 In 1890 the home was converted into a tavern.
 The borough of Ho-Ho-Kus purchased the home in 1941 and began leasing the home as a restaurant in 1953.

 Ho-Ho-Kus Inn

 The Ho-Ho-Kus Inn is a restaurant that is operated within the Zabriskie House.